codehornets/supacall/README.md

-# Manyreply
+# Supacall

-Manyreply is an opensource AI voice agent platform
+Supacall is an opensource AI voice agent platform

 ## Features
 - Drag and drop agent builder